sequana/sequana-wrappers/wrappers/rulegraph/README.md

 rule rulegraph:
-    """Rulegraph
+    """Creates a rulegraph showing your pipeline dependencies

      Required input:
          - the snakefile filename

      Required output:
-         - the output SVG filename
+         - **svg**: the output SVG filename

      Required parameters:
-        - mapper: a dictionary mapping each rule to a URL (HTML file or directory).
+        - **mapper**: a dictionary mapping each rule to a URL (HTML file or directory).
 Rules provided in this dictionary will be shown in blue and clickable in the ouptut SVG file.
-        - configname: a config file required by the input Snakefile
+        - **configname**: a config file required by the input Snakefile

     """
-    input:
+    input: manager.snakefile
-        filename = "Snakefile"
     output:
-        svg  = "test.svg"
+        svg = ".sequana/rulegraph.svg"
     params:
-        mapper = {"rulegraph": "test.html"},
+        mapper = __rulegraph__mapper,
         configname = "config.yaml"
+    wrapper:
+        "main/wrappers/rulegraph"